-We recognise that transparency is an ongoing responsibility so we will keep this privacy statement under regular review.
+We recognise that transparency is an ongoing responsibility, so we keep this privacy statement under regular review.

-We are generally controllers for the personal data we process, however, we may provide some services, such as payroll services, as a processor (in which case our client is the controller).
+We are generally the data controller for the personal data we process when providing professional services.
+However, we may provide some limited services, such as payroll services, as a data processor (in which case our client is the data controller).
 If you have any questions about this privacy statement or how and why we process personal data, please contact us at:

 Please see further information about these rights, when they are available and how to exercise them below.

-You have the right to obtain confirmation as to whether we process personal data about you, receive a copy of your personal data held by us as a controller and obtain certain other information about how and why we process your personal data (similar to the information provided in this privacy statement).
-This right may be exercised by emailing us at email@example.com.
+You have the right to obtain confirmation of whether we process personal data about you, to receive a copy of your personal data held by us as a controller, and to obtain information about how and why we process your personal data (similar to the information provided in this privacy statement).
+This right may be exercised by emailing us at IOM_DPO@pwc.com.
 We aim to respond to any requests for information promptly, and in any event within the legally required time limits.

-You have the right to request for your personal data to be amended or rectified where it is inaccurate (for example, if you change your name or address) and to have incomplete personal data completed.
+You have the right to request for your personal data to be amended or rectified where it is inaccurate (for example, if you change your name or address), and to have any incomplete personal data completed.

-You have the right to obtain deletion of your personal data in the following cases:
+You have the right to request deletion of your personal data in certain circumstances:

 To request deletion of your personal data, please email us at IOM_DPO@pwc.com.